 Dr. Grizzle received her BS and PharmD from the University of Arizona College of Pharmacy and then completed a two-year pharmacoeconomic fellowship with the University of Arizona and Glaxo Inc. Following her fellowship, she joined the Global Pharmacoeconomics group at Syntex, which was later acquired by Roche, in Palo Alto, California.
 Her primary focus was in drug development phases I - III for disease areas such as Parkinson's disease, diabetic peripheral neuropathy, cytomegalovirus retinitis, fracture healing and benign prostatic hyperplasia.

-In her position as assistant director for the center, Dr. Grizzle develops and coordinates training and educational programs, and manages research projects.
+In her position as Associate Director for the center, Dr. Grizzle develops and coordinates training and educational programs, and manages research projects.
 Some of her research efforts at the center have included studying the use of pharmacoeconomic information in managed care decision making, patient outcomes associated with integrative medicine primary care, and the costs of outcomes of drug-drug interactions.